Khyta/EncyclopaediaBot/README.md

 3. Fill out the `.env` file with the credentials from your reddit bot account.
    (See [here](https://www.reddit.com/prefs/apps) for where to find these)
 4. Add your subreddit name where you want to run the bot to the `script.py` file.
+5. Specify the names of the wiki pages you want to use for the bot in the `script.py` file.
-5. Run the script with `python3 script.py` from your terminal.
+6. Run the script with `python3 script.py` from your terminal.

 # Usage